alexteoyd/Generations-Capstone-NHL-Analytics/README.md

-# 🏒 [Generations Capstone Project] NHL Game Data Pipeline — End-to-End Data Engineering in Microsoft Fabric
+# 🏒 :Generations Capstone Project: NHL Game Data Pipeline — End-to-End Data Engineering in Microsoft Fabric

 This project demonstrates a **complete end-to-end data pipeline** built on **Microsoft Fabric**, using the *NHL Game Data* dataset from Kaggle.
 It covers the full data lifecycle — from raw data ingestion to analytics visualization — leveraging **Python**, **SQL**, **Azure SQL Database**, and **Power BI**.